 Welcome to Firejail, a SUID security sandbox based on Linux namespaces and seccomp-bpf.
 We are a volunteer weekend project and our target is the desktop.
 Linux beginner or accomplished programmer, you are welcome to join us at http://github.com/netblue30/firejail.

-This document is an effort to centralize Firejail information currently spread across several howtos, blogs and discussion threads.
+This document is an effort to centralize project information currently spread across several howtos, blogs, and discussion threads.
 I’ll start with a short description of the kernel technologies involved, move to sandbox configuration and management, and explore some of the most common usage scenarios.
+We assume the user has a clean, updated Linux system without any malicious software already installed.

 1.1.
 The Linux Kernel

 All Firejail security features are implemented inside Linux kernel.
 The sandbox program configures the kernel and goes to sleep.
 The setup is very fast, usually tens of milliseconds.
 In very complicated setups it can go as high as 1 second.
-The memory requirements are low, all it needs is a few MB of memory.
+The memory requirements are low, all it needs are a few MB of RAM.
 As for slowing down the application, I don’t think you’ll notice any.

 We divide the kernel technologies used for sandboxing in three categories:

 Back-end technologies are smart and sophisticated.
-They play a support role: to keep the front-end in place.
-Our main support technologies are seccomp and Linux capabilities.
+They play a support role, i.e to keep the front-end in place.
 We use them to lock the attacker inside the sandbox, and prevent him from becoming root.
-If requested, we also start a noroot user namespace, and configure an AppArmor profile.

 In the third category, we place the technologies we use to configure the kernel.
 Currently there are exactly two technologies available: SUID and user namespaces.
 Both of them are insecure.
 User namespace has the advantage when things go wrong you can blame it on kernel developers.
 For Firejail we use SUID.